YashNalawade/cowin-slot-availability/README.md

 # cowin-slot-availability

 This script will search for available CoVID-19 vaccination slots on CoWIN portal after every few seconds.
 As soon as a slot is available script will notify using a long beep sound.
+You can schedule an appoitment for available time slots.
+For getting Beneficiary ID, Mobile No. along with OTP is required.
 Also sends an email if provided to be notified through an email.

 ### Inputs: